-In honor of International Assistance Dog Week, we thank all the service dogs for all their hard work and dedication to their job.
+In honor of working dogs, we thank all the service dogs for all their hard work and dedication to their job.
 There is a clear distinction between pet and service dog and we want to provide some insight in regards to the life of a service dog and their role.

 The Life of a Service Dog

 On the job

 The service dog is a working dog.
 So they are always on the job.
 A service dog is defined by the ADA as a dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability.
 “The service dog is legally medical equipment.
 They are an extension of the handler “states Alethea, a Trupanion team member.
 While Alethea is a service dog handler and has had her service dog Kostyl for 31/2 years, he is completely owner-trained.

 Service dog training

 The training for a service dog is an extensive process.
 “The typical training timeline is 2 years for basic public access skills.
 Also, there is additional task training specific to that handler.
 Likewise, I took two years off from work and school to dedicate time to completely train him.
 All of his commands are in Russian, “says Alethea.
 Language training is a common tool so the dog is not distracted while working.

 Because each service dog is trained for specific tasks there are several types of jobs for service dogs.